ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain showers before midnight, then a chance of showers and thunderstorms between midnight and 3am, then a chance
-         of showers and thunderstorms.
+         <h3>Overnight</h3>A chance of showers and thunderstorms before 3am, then a chance of showers and thunderstorms.
 Cloudy, with a low around 66.
-South wind 12 to 17 mph, with gusts as high as 28 mph.
+         South wind 12 to 17 mph, with gusts as high as 29 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>A chance of showers and thunderstorms before noon, then a chance of showers and thunderstorms.
 Mostly cloudy, with a high
          near 76.
 South wind 14 to 17 mph, with gusts as high as 30 mph.
-Chance of precipitation is 50%.<br></div>
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">